developmentseed/sat-api-pg/README.md

 ## Testing
-Conformance with the stac specification and extensions can understood by reviewing the integration tests available at `/tests/rest`.
+Conformance with the [STAC API specification.](https://github.com/radiantearth/stac-spec/tree/dev/api-spec) and extensions can be understood by reviewing the integration tests available at `/tests/rest`.
-You can also write pgTAP tests that run directly in your database, useful for testing the logic that resides in your database (user privileges, Row Level Security, stored procedures).

-Here is how you run the tests
+To run tests, the `docker-compose` stack must be running.

 ```bash
 yarn test                   # Run all tests (db, rest)